VektorTech/jones-store/README.md

 - [ ] Images Drag n Drop feature for `/api/add-products` when adding product images.
 - [ ] Use SMTP to email users after sign-up and product purchases.
 - [ ] Show products count per filter item constraint on the products page.
+- [ ] Show only available colours in filter.
 - [ ] Integrate Paypal as a second payment gateway.
 - [ ] Add a captcha to the signup and login forms.
 - [ ] Web scraper for product Info.